blissai/collector/README.md

 Usage
 --------
 #### Unix ####
-The install script add's a symlink to the /usr/bin directory.
+The install script adds a symlink to the /usr/bin directory.
 As such, you can run the CLI with the following command:
 `````
 collector
 `````